 Justin’s practice encompasses all aspects of crime, including fraud, serious violence, and drugs.
 He offers additional expertise in regulatory matters.

 Justin is a tenacious and tactically astute advocate who fights hard to achieve the best outcome for his clients.
-He combines this with a personable and engaging approach and is regularly instructed to defend the young and vulnerable.
+He combines this with a personable approach and is regularly instructed to defend the young and vulnerable.
 Justin has also enjoyed consistent success acting for professionals charged with criminal offences.

 R v K – Defendant acquitted by the jury of conspiracy to supply 20kg of cannabis having not given evidence in his trial.

 R v M – Successful appeal against sentence in conspiracy to supply cocaine asserted to be worth £2.5 million (news item here).

 R v G – Led for four weeks in trial concerning £4.7 million counterfeit medicine importation described as the most serious fake medicine fraud in the European Union (reported here).

 R v O and others – Represented defendant at centre of large scale conspiracy to rob mobile phones (prosecuted by leading and junior counsel).